MattJD99/3-front-end/README.md

 This repository contains the client side of my phase 3 project including the necessary react components and css files.
 Run the following steps to properly load the client side front end.

+The corresponding repo containing the server side code can be found at https://github.com/MattJD99/3-back-end

 # 0. Clone the code locally to your machine and navigate to the newly cloned folder.
 # 1. in terminal run "bundle install"